fdazen/fda-documentation/profiles.md

 A **Travel Agent** profile is useful to track charges to apply to the Travel Agents or calculate commissions.

-Although they serve different purposes, creation and usage of both profiles is the same.
+Although they serve different purposes, creation and usage of both profiles is the same, so the information below can be used interchangeably.

 ###**Adding Customizable Fields for Travel Agent/Company Profiles**

-As a first thing, you will need to add all those fields you want to be applicable and required for Travel Agents and Companies: differently from a Guest Profile, fields for Company/Travel Agent profiles may change drastically from one hotel to another: for this reason you will be able to create only those special fields your hotel needs!
+As a first thing, you will need to add all those fields you want to be applicable and required for Travel Agents and Companies: differently from a Guest Profile, fields for Company/Travel Agent profiles may be drastically different from one hotel to another: for this reason there are no fields loaded in the system, and you will have to create them all.

 Check out section [Guest Custom Fields](http://docs.frontdeskanywhere.net.s3-website-us-west-1.amazonaws.com/build/general.html#guest-information-and-reservation-information-custom-fields) for instructions on how to create custom fields.

-**Note**: remember to select the right option from the custom fields page when creating fields for Companies or Travel Agents:
+{{site.data.alerts.note}} Remember to select the right option from the custom fields page when creating fields for Companies or Travel Agents: {{site.data.alerts.end}}

 ![profiles_26.png]({{site.baseurl}}/images/profiles_26.png)